 The Countryside (land outside Settlement Boundaries as defined on the Policies Map) will be protected for the sake of its intrinsic character, beauty, heritage and wildlife, the wealth of its natural resources and to ensure it may be enjoyed by all.
-Development in the Countryside will be limited to:
+In principle, subject to the caveats within the Hinckley & Bosworth Site Allocations and Development Management DPD Policy DM4, the following types of development may be considered sustainable in countryside locations:

-- A. Agriculture and forestry; - B. The preservation of Listed Buildings; - C. The re-use and adaptation of buildings in accordance with the Site Allocations and Development Management Policies DPD Policy DM4; - D. Flood protection; - E. New dwellings in accordance with Policy S10; - F. Employment-generating development or farm diversification in accordance with Policy S17: - G. Community services and facilities meeting a proven local need; - H. Development by statutory undertakers or public utility providers; - I. Recreation and tourism; - J. Transport infrastructure; and - K. Renewable energy in accordance with Policy S4.
+- A. The re-use and adaptation of buildings in accordance with the Site Allocations and Development Management Policies DPD Policies DM14 and DM15; - B. Dwellings in accordance with Policy S10; - C. Development and diversification of agricultural and other land-based rural businesses, which accords with the NPPF; - D. Development by statutory undertakers or public utility providers; - E. Recreation and tourism provided it can be demonstrated that the proposed scheme cannot be provided within or adjacent to settlement boundaries; and - F. Renewable energy in accordance with Policy S4.